 What’s considered “legal advice” is important, as it determines what communication is protected under the attorney-client privilege.

-This is a hypothetical.
-Bob goes to Attorney Silverman to come into compliance with his offshore accounts.
-Attorney Silverman convinces Bob to let him handle the entire process, including the tax returns, on the basis that all communications will be privileged.
+Bob goes to Attorney Joe to come into compliance with his offshore accounts.
+Attorney Joe handles the entire process, including the tax returns, on the basis that all communications will be privileged.

-Silverman then requests Bob to provide his foreign bank account statements and to fill out an organizer.
-Bob forgets to include a Swiss account.
+Attorney Joe then requests Bob to provide his foreign bank account statements.
+Bob forgets to provide statements for a Swiss account.

-Two years later, the IRS audits Bob and summons Silverman to provide all records and documents relating to Bob’s tax returns.
-Silverman claims the documents are protected by attorney-client privilege.
-The IRS asserts that tax return preparation does not require a law license, and therefore is not considered legal advice.
+Two years later, the IRS audits Bob and summons Attorney Joe to provide all records and documents relating to Bob’s tax returns.
+Attorney Joe claims the documents are protected by attorney-client privilege.
+The IRS asserts that communications with the primary purpose of tax return preparation are not privileged.

 The circuits are split on this issue.
-While a small minority do recognize attorney-client privilege when tax preparation is provided in connection with significant legal advice, most courts believe that the preparation of income tax returns are never legal advice.
+While a small minority do recognize attorney-client privilege when tax preparation is provided in connection with significant legal advice, many courts have held that the preparation of income tax returns are not legal advice.

 In fact many courts have held that when an attorney prepares a return and provides it to a 3rd party (e.g., the IRS), it creates a subject-matter waiver of all communications.
 That means all your communications with your attorney relating to that tax period and tax return are now non-privileged!

-The court determines that the attorney-client privilege has been waived with regards to all communications relating to that tax return.
-The government enforces the summons and receives Bob’s organizers, bank statements, and emails relating to the tax return.
-Bob then faces charges for providing false statements and is assessed willful failure to file FBAR penalties.
+If the court determines that the attorney-client privilege has been waived with regards to all communications relating to that tax return, the government may enforce the summons and receive Bob’s organizers, bank statements, and emails relating to the tax return.

 When does attorney-client privilege apply in tax?